-In reliance on the reviews and the discussions referred to above, the Committee recommended to the Board that the audited financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2016, for filing with the SEC.
-The Committee also reappointed KPMG as our independent registered public accounting firm for our 2017 fiscal year.
+In reliance on the reviews and the discussions referred to above, the Committee recommended to the Board that the audited financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2017, for filing with the SEC.
+The Committee also reappointed KPMG as our independent registered public accounting firm for our 2018 fiscal year.
+KPMG has served as our independent registered public accounting firm since 2002.